justinkraus/joyce/README.md

 <img src="/images/uc_iter3.png" height="40%" width="60%">

 #### Future Thoughts
-Patterns between which notes occur with other notes could be improved if groupings smaller than chapters were established.
+I consider this somewhat unfinished as patterns between which notes occur with other notes could be improved if groupings smaller than chapters were established.
 Chapter groupings are too broad, smaller groups would enable more clusters that are consistently referenced with each other.